rubenerd/rubenerd.com/content/post/2016/boeing-777-and-737-compared.markdown

 [Luis Portillo]: http://www.airliners.net/photo/Cathay-Pacific-Airways/Boeing-777-367-ER/4088955/L
 [Aero Icarus]: https://commons.wikimedia.org/wiki/File:British_Airways_Airbus_A320-232;_G-EUUC@LHR;05.06.2010_576bl_(4688938278).jpg

-That concludes this week's episode of *Rubénerd: In Perspective*.
+That concludes this week's episode of *Rubenerd: In Perspective*.
 Join us this week when we jettison an empty aircraft carrier (The USS Smashmouth) into the sun to compare the size difference.